New South Wales AD60 class locomotive: Demise and preservation

 6012 was the first of the class to be withdrawn in February 1956.
 It was rumoured that the loco had been dropped while being unloaded.
 The next few to be withdrawn suffered accident damage in major collisions in 1961 (6003 Geurie) and 1963 (6028 Glenlee - rebuilt and returned to service by 1965).

 In September 1968, the highest numbered member of the class, 6042, was to be shopped at Cardiff Locomotive Workshops for overhaul.
 At the same time, 6010 already made up from a mix of original parts including the boiler cradle from 6043, the front water tank of 6039 and the coal bunker of 6021 was nearing completion in the same works.

-As pressure was increasing upon the works staff to expedite steam locomotive overhauls, the decision was taken to switch numbers between the two, which gave the impression that 6042 had received an overhaul in one day.
+As pressure was increasing upon the works staff to expedite steam locomotive overhauls, the decision was taken to switch numbers between the two, which gave the impression to management that "6042" had received an overhaul in one day.
 Photographs were taken of the two locomotives together.
-The real 6042 (identified as 6021) was towed away scrapped.
+The real 6042 (mis-identified as 6021) was towed away and scrapped in early 1969 with the replacement locomotive operating until March 1973.

 Dieselisation accounted for the gradual withdrawal of the other 39 of the class from 1965.
-The last withdrawn was the replacement 6042, which operated the final New South Wales Government Railways steam service on 22 February 1973.
+The last withdrawn was the replacement "6042", which operated the final New South Wales Government Railways steam service on 22 February 1973.
 Shortly after, it was chosen to work the ceremonial Last Steam Train from Newcastle to Broadmeadow on 2 March 1973, where it was ceremonially driven through a celebratory banner by Transport Minister Milton Morris.